quantera-tech/QuantumGuard-paper/Paper/Paper.md

 This systematic preprocessing methodology ensures that high-dimensional malware feature vectors are transformed into quantum-compatible representations while maintaining discriminative information necessary for effective malware classification using quantum machine learning techniques.

+## 2. PE File Preprocessing Pipeline

+This preprocessing workflow converts raw Windows PE binaries into quantum‐compatible feature representations, following a two‐stage pipeline: (1) section extraction and image conversion, and (2) PCA‐driven dimensionality reduction with angular embedding.
+Each step preserves critical structural and semantic information while preparing data for Quantum Convolutional Neural Network (QCNN) models.

+### Stage 1 – Section Extraction and 8×8 Image Conversion
+---

+### 2.1 PE File Parsing

+Each binary is parsed using the LIEF library, which provides access to the PE header and section table.
+Parsing success is verified by confirming that the resulting binary object is non‐null and by reporting key metadata—specifically, the total number of sections and the entry‐point address.
+This ensures that only valid, well‐formed PE files proceed to subsequent processing steps.

 ## Reference